How it used to be, but better.

 This is entirely up to you as it really is a personal preference.
 Your main photographer, who will probably be shooting digitally, will be busy getting the main shots.
 Fruitcake Keepsakes is about the smaller moments that have a big impact.
 The close-up details.
 The juxtaposition.
 The ironic elements.
 All of which are spotted and quickly snapped to create a photo that packs a punch.
 Whether it’s a side moment or the big moment from a different angle, Fcakes captures moments and details that might otherwise be overlooked, preserving the ambience in an intimate and authentic way, especially since it’s shot in film.

-Why do you specialise in detail-oriented photography?
+Why do you specialise in Wedding photography?

 What’s your shooting style?